auth0/docs/articles/applications/enable-universal-links.md

 ## Test Your Universal Link

-To test, check whether the universal links apple app site association file is available for your application.

-To do so, use your browser to navigate to:
+To test, check whether the universal links apple app site association file is available for your application by using your browser to navigate to: `${account.namespace}/apple-app-site-association`

-`${account.namespace}/apple-app-site-association`

 If the link is successful, you will see the following JSON (formatted for readability):